ACM CHI 2026 Workshop on

 2. Engage with past submissions (build on, don't repeat).
 This year, we are putting extra emphasis on how authors are building on prior papers in this workshop.
 All papers are available on the website.
 Please engage with them, and build on them.

-3. Position papers must make a well-justified argument, not just summarize findings.
+3. Provocations/Critical Reflection Position papers must make a well-justified argument, not just summarize findings.
 This means that even if you are summarizing findings, make an argument around that summarization and justify why that argument (position) is something that is discussion-worthy and valuable to the community.

 FAQs